rinanasir/make-bucket-list/README.md

 # Welcome to BuckleUp

-This project is created with bootstrap and react [BuckleUp](https://make-bucketlist.netlify.app/).
+This [BuckleUp](https://make-bucketlist.netlify.app/) project is created with bootstrap and react.

 ## Available Features in the website